-Follow our setup guide to connect SQL Server as a destination to Fivetran.
+Follow our setup guide to connect SQL Server database as a destination to Fivetran.

-To connect your SQL Server destination to Fivetran, you need:
+To connect SQL Server to Fivetran, you need the following:

 - SQL Server Version 2012 or above

 - Access to your SQL Server through Fivetran’s IPs for your database’s region

 - A Fivetran-specific SQL Server user with WRITE-level permissions

 - Fivetran account owner permission to add destinations

 Decide whether to connect to your SQL Server database directly or using an SSH tunnel.
 For more information, see our destination connection options documentation.